apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 * **`cordova plugin add cordova-plugin-device`**

-  Retrieves the pinned version of the `cordova-plugin-device` plugin from NPM, adds it to the project and updates the `package.json` file.
+  Retrieves the pinned version of the `cordova-plugin-device` plugin from npm, adds it to the project and updates the `package.json` file.

 * **`cordova plugin add cordova-plugin-device@2.0.1`**

-  Retrieves the `cordova-plugin-device` plugin at version `2.0.1` from NPM, adds it to the project and updates the `package.json` file.
+  Retrieves the `cordova-plugin-device` plugin at version `2.0.1` from npm, adds it to the project and updates the `package.json` file.

 * **`cordova plugin add https://github.com/apache/cordova-plugin-device.git`**

-  NPM retrieves the `cordova-plugin-device` plugin from the git repository, adds it to the project and updates the `package.json`.
+  npm retrieves the `cordova-plugin-device` plugin from the git repository, adds it to the project and updates the `package.json`.

 * **`cordova plugin add C:/path/to/console/plugin`**